ScanBeablooTeam/beabloo-touch-demo/README.md

 ## Beabloo configuration
 Once you have upload the app you need to make a free configuration so that the beabloo player knows where it lives.
 Go to Content > Advanced content customization. </br>

-Create a new Free configuration called `html`.
+Create a new Free configuration and name it `html`.
 Add 3 variables as follows

 | Name       | Type      | Value                                                                 |
 |------------|-----------|-----------------------------------------------------------------------|